 Curu Wildlife Reserve, Costa Rica

-Each trail presents different sights and habitats.
+There are various trails through Curu, each one with its particular sights and habitats.
 They are classified from very easy to difficult.
-Some hikes are very demanding and should only be tried during dry season.
+Some trails are very demanding and should only be tried during dry season.

-The most easy to walk are the trails called Laguna, Toledo, Finca los Monos and Ceiba.
+The easiest walks are the trails called Laguna, Toledo, Finca los Monos and Ceiba.
 They are very well maintained and lead through different habitats where you can spot animals.

 Posa Colorado is easy to walk on the first 500 metres until the view point, from where you can overlook the whole bay of Curu with the Tortuga Islands in front.
 After the view point the trail becomes more difficult.
 After an arduous hike of 1.5 km hike along the steep-sided hill you arrive at the secluded bay of Posa Colorado.